jtobin/jtobin.github.io/_posts/2016-02-16-encoding-independence-statically.md

 the arrows become binds.
 You'll see a simple example in this article shortly.

-The monadic structure of probability implies that it also has a *functorial* structure, of course.
+The monadic structure of probability implies that it also has a *functorial* structure.
 Mapping a function over some probability distrubution will transform its support while leaving its probability density structure invariant in some sense.
-If the function 'uniform' defines a uniform probability distribution over the interval (0, 1), then the function 'fmap (+
-1) uniform' will define a probability distribution over the interval (1, 2).
+If the function 'uniform' defines a uniform probability distribution over the interval (0, 1), then the function 'fmap (+ 1) uniform' will define a probability distribution over the interval (1, 2).

 I'll come back to probability shortly, but the point is that probability distributions have a clear and well-defined algebraic structure in terms of